susannalles/DHPracticum_Spring23/schedule.md

 1. Read:
   - Presner, Todd, and David Shepard. “[Mapping the Geospatial Turn.](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781118680605.ch14)” In *A New Companion to Digital Humanities*, ed. by S. Schreibman, et al. Oxford: Wiley Black 2016, pp. 201-212.
-  - Drucker, Johanna.
-"Chapter 7 Data Mining and Analysis." *The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship*.
-Routledge, 2021.
 6. Hands-on
 - Clifford, Jim, et al. “[Intro to Google Maps and Google Earth](https://programminghistorian.org/en/lessons/googlemaps-googleearth).” *Programming Historian*, no. 2, Dec.
 2013.
 7. Explore and pick ours: